SelfMemory/SelfMemory/CONTRIBUTING.md

 ## 📄 License

-By contributing to InMemory, you agree that your contributions will be licensed under the [Apache 2.0 License](LICENSE.txt).
+By contributing to SelfMemory, you agree that your contributions will be licensed under the [Apache 2.0 License](LICENSE.txt).

 ---

 ## 🙏 Thank You

-Thank you for your interest in contributing to InMemory!
+Thank you for your interest in contributing to SelfMemory!
 Your contributions help make this project better for everyone.
 If you have questions about contributing, please don't hesitate to ask in GitHub Discussions or open an issue.

 **Happy coding!** 🚀